will-chung/cse110-w21-group7/specs/users/user-stories.md

 I want to organize my journal entries into collections
 Because grouping similar entries together helps me with organization
 **Scenario: Adding an entry to a Collection**
-Given I'm someone who wants to stayed organized
+Given I'm an organized person
 When I want to add an entry to a collection
 Then there should be an option to do so
 And the collection that an entry belongs to should be visually apparent